danspielman/IJuliaTimeMachine.jl/README.md

 That data is then saved into VX during the preexecute phase of the next cell execution, using a preexecute hook.
 The queue is managed with a SpinLock so that two threads can not write to it at the same time.

+# Acknowledgements

+The development of this package has been supported in part by a Simons Investigator Award to Daniel A. Spielman.